joeblankenship1/SDR_GNURadio/README.md

 We will be using the RTL-SDR with the 820T (or E4000) for Lab 4.

 *** You will need an active HAM license for Lab 5 ***

+If there are any other issues or concerns with the materials, please let me know.

+Thanks and enjoy learning!